Blaizzy/mlx-embeddings/docs/Maintainer-Guidelines.md

 ### Give time for other maintainers to review

-PRs that are an "enhancement" to existing functionality i.e. not a fix to an open user issue/discussion, not a version bump, not a security fix, not a fix for CI failure, a usability improvement, a new feature etc. should wait 24h Monday - Friday before being merged.
+PRs that are an "enhancement" to existing functionality i.e. not a fix to an open user issue/discussion, not a version bump, not a security fix, not a fix for CI failure, a usability improvement, a new feature, refactoring etc. should wait 24h Monday - Friday before being merged.
 For example,

 - a new feature PR submitted at 5pm on Thursday should wait until 5pm on Friday before it is merged
 - a usability fix PR submitted at 5pm on Friday should wait until 5pm on Monday before it is merged